Ommdutta26/Financial-Fraud-Detection-Agent-/README.md

 | Escalating amounts | Each transaction larger than the last |
 | Amount spike | This transaction > 3× card's session average |

+> **Note:** When model score is low but rules fire, the system correctly escalates.
+This model/rules conflict is logged in LangSmith and flagged in the Telegram alert so analysts understand the signal disagreement.

 ---

 ## 🧪 Test Cases